mdwe/face_blurer/README.md

 #### Prepare AWS requirements [backend.tf]

-Create manualy bucket for backend S3 with name `tf-state-manager` with **enable Bucket Versioning**.
-Backend also supports state locking and consistency checking via Dynamo DB, which can defined by `dynamodb_table` field - create DynamoDB table with name `tf-state-manager`, the table must have a primary key named LockID with type of string.
+Create manually bucket for backend S3 with the name `tf-state-manager` with **enable Bucket Versioning**.
+The backend also supports state locking and consistency checking via Dynamo DB, which can define by the `dynamodb_table` field - create DynamoDB table with the name `tf-state-manager`, the table must have a primary key named LockID with type of string.

 #### Build FaceBlurer environment

-Execute all Terraform commands from `infrastructure` directory.
+Execute all Terraform commands from the `infrastructure` directory.

-1. Create terraform workspace
+1. Create Terraform workspace

 ```
 terraform workspace new $workspace_name